Table of Contents

 Why AI search changes the rules:

-AI shifts discovery from ranking pages to retrieving answers.
-Context appears matters more than keywords, and citations matter more than positions (but the encouragement is to find out for yourself).
+AI is shifting discovery from ranking pages to retrieving answers.
+Context now matters more than individual keywords, and citations matter more than traditional search positions.
+The takeaway: test and validate this for yourself.

 The role of entities and structure